 First some background

 On the left, to be “woke” means to identify as a social justice advocate who’s attuned to contemporary social inequities.
-It’s a point of pride to be called “woke”.
+Often, it’s a point of pride to be called “woke.”

 On the right, “woke” — like its cousin “canceled” — bespeaks “political correctness” gone awry.
 It’s a term of great derision.

 Let’s explore its meaning in a theological framework.

 We all know what “waking up” means.”

 Sometimes, an alarm clock wakes us up from sleep.
 We become aware of our surroundings.

 At other times, something suddenly makes sense.
 We see new meaning.
 We change our ways of thinking.